Stacked glass payment cards with a cedi symbol, arched gate monument, and Ghanaian flag

 Crypto.com Icy4%CRO stake0%PrepaidMetal card + airport lounge perks at KIA

-We verified which cards ship to Ghana - COCA leads at 8% cashback with $0 annual and 0% FX.
-Kolo adds 5% BTC cashback at $0 and 0% FX.
+We verified which cards ship to Ghana - COCA offers up to 8% cashback with $0 annual and 0% FX (1% at Starter, up to 8% at Elite tier with 30K COCA staked).
+Kolo adds 2% BTC cashback at $0 and 0% FX.

-KAST connects Ghana's mobile-money ecosystem to a working Visa/Mastercard: 2% cashback, 0.5% FX, zero annual fee.
+KAST connects Ghana's mobile-money ecosystem to a working Visa: 1.5% USD cashback on the first $2,000/month, 0.5-1.75% FX, zero annual fee.
 For a market where MTN MoMo charges per transaction and bank debit cards add 3-5% on foreign purchases, a $0-annual-fee crypto card offers a practical way to turn exchange-funded balances into international spending.

 Best Card For Every Need in Ghana